-NSG 491
+NSG 491 1-6 credits

 Students work independently to study a unique topic of their choosing that is relevant to their course of study, under the guidance and supervision of a faculty member.
 Requires faculty approval.
 Variable credit up to 6 credit hours.